ludovic-boutros/beam/website/src/contribute/ptransform-style-guide.md

 Exception: when transform has a single overwhelmingly most important parameter, then call the factory method `of` and put the parameter into an argument of the factory method: `ParDo.of(DoFn).withAllowedLateness()`.

-##### Fluent builder methods for setting parameters
+##### Fluent configuration methods for setting parameters

 Call them `withBlah()`.
-All builder methods must return exactly the same type; if it's a parameterized (generic) type, with the same values of type parameters.
+All configuration methods must return exactly the same type; if it's a parameterized (generic) type, with the same values of type parameters.

 Treat `withBlah()` methods as an unordered set of keyword arguments - result must not depend on the order in which you call `withFoo()` and `withBar()` (e.g., `withBar()` must not read the current value of foo).